 - overall freezing temperature running too high to produce ice

 - insufficient water pressure from your plumbing system

 - clogged or frozen fill tubes enabling the water to flow to the trays

 - damaged or clogged water valve

 If you are getting some issues with your ice maker, contact 5 Star Appliance Repair our for customer service center for assistance.
-We are staffed with a team of experts that can help you get your ice maker back in shape and enjoy plenty of fresh ice whenever you want it.
+We are staffed with a team of experts that can help you get your ice maker and even refrigerator back in shape and enjoy plenty of fresh ice whenever you want it.